rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.8/readme.md

 >
 > **Asnwer:** Since this system is mostly concerned with surgery, the medical record information is mostly free text. (see: [patient medical record example](patient-record-example.txt) )

-> **Question:** Does the medical history that the admin inputs refer to the patient's medical record, or is it referring to the appointment history?
->
-> **Answer:** _Waiting for client clarifications._

 ## 3. Analysis

-In this functionality, the admin can create a patient profile by registering their personal details and medical history.
+In this functionality, the admin can create a patient profile by registering their personal details.
 The admin is required to input the following information:

 - Name (first and last name)
 - Date of birth
 - Contact information (email and phone number)
-- Medical history
-- … _(pending clarifications)_
+- Gender
+- Emergency Contact

 Upon creating the profile, a unique medical record number will be generated and assigned to the patient, serving as the identifiable attribute for each profile.